 Consent to collect, use or disclose personal information can be implied or express.
 Implied consent is inferred from the circumstances, including the relationship between the parties and the nature of the interaction.
 For example, when you contact an insurance broker to obtain automobile or property coverage, it is reasonable for the broker to presume your implied consent to share personal information with the insurer so that together they can assess and meet your insurance needs.
 Similarly, it is reasonable for the insurer to presume your implied consent to disclose your personal information to your broker, in order to assess your application or administer your insurance policy.

 B. What is Express Consent?

-When The Dominion handles sensitive personal information, The Dominion obtains express written or verbal consent.
+When Travelers handles sensitive personal information, Travelers obtains express written or verbal consent.
 Sensitive information includes medical information or financial records for claims involving personal injury or income loss.
 In these circumstances, the sensitive personal information is not collected until a claim is made and it becomes necessary to obtain such information to determine entitlement to benefits.
 Express consent is obtained at the time of the claim.

 C. Exceptions to Consent

 Privacy legislation sets out situations in which consent to collect, use or disclose personal information is not necessary.
-Some examples of when it is not necessary for The Dominion to obtain consent include when the information is:
+Some examples of when it is not necessary for Travelers to obtain consent include when the information is: